FlippieCoetser/Environment/README.md

 ### Cache an environment variable's value

-This package provides a way to cache the value of an environment variable for the current R session.
+This package provides a way to cache an environment variable with value for the current R session.
 This is useful when the value of an environment variable is used multiple times in the same R session.

 1. Cache the value of an environment variable